First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referees for critical and helpful reports.
 A.S.H. thanks the Max Planck Society for support through a Max Planck Research Group.
 GF acknowledges support from CIERA at Northwestern University.
 This work received founding from the European Research Council (ERC) under the European Union's Horizon 2020 Programme for Research and Innovation ERC-2014-STG under grant agreement No. 638435 (GalNUC) (to BK).